NYU-RTS/rts-docs/docs/hpc/02_connecting_to_hpc/01_connecting_to_hpc.md

 This page gives an overview of connecting to the HPC cluster, for a tutorial on this topic, head to the [this section](../12_tutorial_intro_shell_hpc/02_connecting_to_hpc.mdx)!
 :::

 There are several ways to interact with the Greene HPC cluster.
 Similar to other Linux clusters, the most common method of connection is via a Command Line Interface (CLI).
 A CLI is a program that allows you to create and delete files, run programs, and navigate through directories and files via a typed prompt.
 On Mac, the built-in CLI application is called Terminal.
-While Windows 11 machines support a Linux Subsystem, which allows for similar functionality, a popular tool used to connect to a Linux server is a free application called [PuTTY][putty link].
+While Windows 11 machines support a Linux Subsystem, which allows for similar functionality, a popular tool used to connect to a Linux server is a free application called [MoabXterm](https://mobaxterm.mobatek.net/documentation.html)

 :::tip
 If you'd prefer to access the HPC cluster via a web gateway instead, please refer to [the section describing Open OnDemand (OOD)](../09_ood/01_ood_intro.md).